martinrybak/property_change_notifier/README.md

 You can use `PropertyChangeNotifier` as a superclass or a mixin. `<String>` is the generic type of the property you provide to `notifyListeners()`.
 This is typically a `String` but can be any type.

 ### Listening to a single property
-When creating a listener, provide an additional parameter containing the property name you wish to observe, wrapped in an [Iterable](https://api.dartlang.org/stable/2.4.0/dart-core/Iterable-class.html) (typically a [List](https://api.dartlang.org/stable/2.4.0/dart-core/List-class.html)):
+Provide an additional parameter containing the property name you wish to observe, wrapped in an [Iterable](https://api.dartlang.org/stable/2.4.0/dart-core/Iterable-class.html) (typically a [List](https://api.dartlang.org/stable/2.4.0/dart-core/List-class.html)):

 ```
 final model = MyModel();